Level Up Review: Story, Cast, Rating & Final Verdict

 The total runtime of Level Up is 90 minutes (1h 30m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.3/10, and global collection metrics, Level Up stands as a challenging project for the creators.
-It remains an essential piece of the 2011 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.3/10, and global performance metrics, Level Up is classified as a ABOVE AVERAGE.
+It remains an essential part of the 2011 cinematic calendar.

 Frequently Asked Questions